Our Jacobins: a Smorgasbord of News

 So they get a fortified farm out in North Africa or they go up in the hills or during the Ottoman occupation,

-So you go way up at a place like Andriitsna and hide from the Turks
+the Byzantine Empire falls apart.
+So you go way up at a place like Andriitsna and hide from the Turks.

-and you don't own property anymore.
+And you don't own property anymore.

 Your money, you don't have anywhere to put your money because it can be confiscated.

 And when you start to see what's happening with attaching, you know, assets, the police, you know, they raid your house.
+We're going to attach your assets.

-you know, lawfare, as we're seeing as waged against Mark Stein.
+Or you can drain a person's assets through jurisprudence, you know, lawfare as we're seeing as waged against Mark Stein.

 It all mounts up.

+It's like debt.
 You know, we can handle 10, 20 trillion, 30, but not, and maybe 35, but not 40.

 And we don't find that until it's sudden.